bmarsh9/gapps/README.md

 ##### Setting up the server with Docker

 The following instructions are to get you started very quickly.
+The image will be pulled from Docker Hub

 ```
 $ git clone https://github.com/bmarsh9/gapps.git; cd gapps
-$ docker build --tag gapps:2.0.0 .
 $ export SETUP_DB=yes;docker-compose up -d
 ```